lvabarajithan/RxRockPaperScissor/README.md

 ### How to run?

 1. Choose a device to run

-a.
-Open Developer options in your phone and enable USB Debugging
+	- Open Developer options in your phone and enable USB Debugging

-b.
-Emulator - Create a virtual device using AVD manager in Android Studio
+	- Emulator - Create a virtual device using AVD manager in Android Studio

 2. Click the 'Run' in Android Studio and select the device.